Trivium (band): What the Dead Men Say and In the Court of the Dragon (2020–2023)

 On September 25, the band's former guitarist and bassist Brent Young died at the age of 37.
 At the time of his death, he was in the band BlackNova founded with another former Trivium member, drummer Travis Smith.

 On July 7, 2021, the band teased that they were planning to release new music on July 9, with a two-minute video trailer hinting at some potentially new music.
 On that day, the band officially released the single "In the Court of the Dragon" along with its music video.
-On August 12, the band released the second single "Feast of Fire" from their tenth studio album, In the Court of the Dragon, along with a corresponding music video.
-At the same time, the band revealed the album cover and the track list.
+On August 12, the band released the second single "Feast of Fire" from their tenth studio album, In the Court of the Dragon, along with a corresponding music video, along with the album cover and track list.
 The album was released on October 8, 2021.
-On August 19, a collaboration between Trivium and Bethesda Game Studios has been announced that will include The Elder Scrolls Online-themed music video.
+On August 19, a collaboration between Trivium and Bethesda Game Studios has been announced that will include a The Elder Scrolls Online-themed music video.
 On October 1, one week before the album release, the band unveiled the third single "The Phalanx" along with an accompanying music video.
 The single is the album's final track and a re-recording of a scrapped song from the Shogun sessions.

 A music video for "The Shadow of the Abattoir" was released on November 17, 2022.
-On January 13, 2023, Trivium released their cover of Heaven Shall Burn's "Implore the Darken Sky" on streaming music services.
-It is part of a split single to commemorate both bands touring together in Europe and the UK, to be released on January 27, 2023, on which Heaven Shall Burn covered "Pillars of Serpents" from Trivium's 2003 debut album, Ember to Inferno.
+On January 13, 2023, Trivium released their cover of Heaven Shall Burn's "Implore the Darken Sky" on music streaming services.
+It is part of a split single to commemorate both bands touring together in Europe and the UK, released on January 27, 2023, on which Heaven Shall Burn covered "Pillars of Serpents" from Trivium's 2003 debut album, Ember to Inferno.